Playing Hawaiian Music On the E9th Pedal Steel

 Note that at 2:07 to 2:11 in the preceding video for “Beyond the Reef,” I use “palm harmonics” to play that pretty piece.
 I start at fret 13 and then move up to fret 15, pressing A and B pedals.
 In this harmonic technique, I place the palm of my right hand across strings 5,6 and 8 and chime all three notes together.
 Most steel guitarists only think of chiming one note at a time, but you can chime as many notes as your finger and palm can cover.
-I often chime strings 3 and 4 together at the end of a song using my 2nd to pinky finger
+I often chime strings 3 and 4 together at the end of a song using my 2nd to pinky finger.
+I've watched Lloyd actually lay his middle finger (it might be his pinky) on strings 3 and 4 to silence them first, and then he chimes them by individually picking them simultaneously with his thumb and forefinger.
+Cool!

 E - C - A - G - E - D# - C

 String 9 is the only undesired note.
 If you carefully avoid the 9th string, you have a complete 6 string C6th tuning.
-Pretty neat, huh?
-90% of everything played on the C6th is played on the 1st few strings anyway.
+Ninety percent of everything played on the C6th is played on the 1st few strings anyway.
 With the E's lowered, strings 4 through 8 on your E9th pedal steel neck are the same as strings 1 through 5 on a C6th lap steel.
 So I generally leave string 10 alone.
 That way I don't have to worry about the sour note if I hit string 9.
 It works fine for playing Hawaiian.

 In fact, that's the basic premise behind the Universal Tuning, that is, a 12-string hybrid pedal steel guitar that gives you E9th and C6th all in one.
 I started out learning on a D-10, so I have never gone to Universal, but it is intriguing and tempting.